Outlook to the 2012 season - doing the first repairs 2012

 Despite the last two unusual warm and beautiful days unfortunately winter is not over yet here in Austria, as some more snow is predicted for next week and the cars are back in the garage desperately waiting for April to come...

-the Eldorado is enjoying some sun rays for the first time this year
+The Eldorado is enjoying some sun rays for the first time this year

-although she is 7 months pregnant, my wife Afra is still climbing ladders to get the best angle for her shots...
+Although she is 7 months pregnant, my wife Afra is still climbing ladders to get the best angle for her shots...

-the two Eldorados in front of the garage where the snow has just melted away.
+The two Eldorados in front of the garage where the snow has just melted away.

 FIXED - 1958 Power Vent Window wiring problem